xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ## 8K-MPA-16H
-This MPA suites for dense 100G fan outs and also supports 4x10G or 4x25G breakout configurations
+This MPA suites for dense 100G fan outs and also supports 4x10G or 4x25G breakout configurations All ports supports inline MACSec and Class C timing on native ports.

 ![16h-screen.png]({{site.baseurl}}/images/16h-screen.png){: .align-center}